R0STUS/Crystaller/README.md

 sleepTime=0.5
 ```

 - cpuon - boolean (can be used 'true', 'false', '1' and '0').
 Turn on/off CPU checker.
 (Stable preview.
-You can leave an issue, if you find bug)
+You can leave an issue, if you find a bug)
 ```properties
 cpuon=true
 ```